-Kristen Zory King is a writer and teaching artist based in Washington, DC.
+Kristen Zory King is a writer, teaching artist, and yoga instructor based in Washington, DC.

-Kris is a four time recipient of a DC Commission on Arts and Humanities Fellowship, a 2023 Create and Thrive Teaching Artist, a 2022 Nancy Ludmerer Flash Fiction Fellow, a 2021 Humanities Fellow with Many Languages One Voice, and an alum of the 5th Woman Fellowship in Knoxville, TN and the 202Creates Residency Program in Washington, DC, where she has also served as a mentor.
-In January 2021, Kris was excited to join the CRAFT Literary team as a nonfiction reader.
+Kris is a five time recipient of a DC Commission on Arts and Humanities Fellowship, a 2023 Create and Thrive Teaching Artist, a 2022 Nancy Ludmerer Flash Fiction Fellow, a 2021 Humanities Fellow with Many Languages One Voice, and an alum of the 5th Woman Fellowship in Knoxville, TN and the 202Creates Residency Program in Washington, DC, where she has also served as a mentor.

 Recent work can be found in Electric Lit, The Citron Review, Emerge Literary Journal, mac(ro)mic, and SWWIM among others.
-In 2022, her story, "Her Kingdom Come" (originally published by The Citron Review) was selected to appear in the "Best Microfiction 2022" anthology by judge Tania Hershman and her stories "A Fine Girl" and "Each Casual Violence" were nominated for a Pushcart Prize by Stanchion Zine and Cobra Milk.
-She is currently at work on a collection of flash fiction stories.
+In 2022, her story "Her Kingdom Come" was selected to appear in the"Best Microfiction 2022" anthology by judge Tania Hershman and her stories "A Fine Girl" and "Each Casual Violence" were nominated for a Pushcart Prize by Stanchion Zine and Cobra Milk.
+She is currently at work on a collection of flash fiction stories, among other projects.

 Photo by Anna Carson Dewitt.